10 Best French Basque Recipes You Must Try Once

 Thon Basquaise (Basque Tuna Fish)

 Thon Basquaise, also known as Basque-style tuna fish, is a standard French dish from the Basque country of France.
-The dish is made by simmering fresh fish, typically tuna fish such as cod or hake, in a sauce made with tomatoes, onions, peppers, and a variety of seasonings.
+The dish is made by simmering fresh fish, typically tuna fish such as cod or hake, in a sauce made with tomatoes, onions, peppers, and seasonings.
 The sauce is simmered until it thickens and the flavors are well combined, resulting in a savory and hearty dish.

 In the past, Poisson Basquaise was a staple of the Basque fishermen, who would make the dish with freshly caught fish to sustain them on long voyages at sea.
 Over time, the dish evolved to become a widespread dish in the region’s taverns and inns, where it was enjoyed by locals and travelers alike.